ddcornwall/100-days-of-code/log.md

 - Having a functional contact form.
 - Seeing if there are ways to make my page prettier but accessible.
 I won't be using background images for accessibility reasons but there are probably other approaches.

+Now that my page is up in a mostly usable form and some of the enhancements depend on my learning more, I'm going to leave it as it is for now till I get more insight.
+Tomorrow, if I'm not feeling too bad to code will be to return to the Factorialize A Number at Free Code Camp (FCC).
+I have the basic idea down, I believe, but I will tear down my code to the bottom and rebuild it parts till I get it returning some kind of number in FCC.

 My closing thought before I go back to bed is that now that I've been at this for 40 days, my first reaction to a problem isn't "Huh?
 What?" but "I think it might be X. Let's try X and see what happens.
 If X doesn't fix it, I have the vocabulary to search for a solution."
 It's a nice place to be at.